Booookkkkkssss/books_main/README.md

 **Evaluation**
-Using recall as the target metric with the XGBoost Classifier on the scaled train dataset, the model correctly identified 11 bestsellers known to be bestsellers and 693 non-bestsellers predicted as non-bestsellers.
+Using recall as the target metric with the XGBoost Classifier on the scaled test dataset, the model correctly identified 11 bestsellers known to be bestsellers and 693 non-bestsellers predicted as non-bestsellers.
 Of all the titles, 21 bestsellers were predicted as non-bestsellers.
 This produced a recall (false-positives) score of about 34%.
 Out of all the non-bestsellers, however, only 8 were incorrectly predicted to be bestsellers.
 This led to an accuracy score of 96%.

 </details>